carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Other sensors

-Among this category, only two sensors will be considered for the time being.
+Only two sensors of this category will be considered for the time being.

 * [__GNSS sensor.__](ref_sensors.md#collision-detector) Retrieves the geolocation of the sensor.
 * [__IMU sensor.__](ref_sensors.md#collision-detector) Comprises an accelerometer, a gyroscope, and a compass.

-To get the general measures for the vehicle object, these two sensors are spawned centered to it.
+To get general measures for the vehicle object, these two sensors are spawned centered to it.

 The attributes available for these sensors mostly set the mean or standard deviation parameter in the noise model of the measure.
 This is useful to get more realistic measures.
-However, in __tutorial_ego.py__ only one attribut is set.
+However, in __tutorial_ego.py__ only one attribute is set.

-* `sensor_tick`.
+* __`sensor_tick`__.
 As this measures are not supposed to vary significantly between steps, it is okay to retrieve the data every so often.
 In this case, it is set to be printed every three seconds.

 ```py
 # --------------